 SicKids' constitution was approved and accepted by the Charity Commission on 27 October 2015.
 As with other charities, the Trustees of SicKids (a CIO) are free to choose any year end which suits the charity's work, subject to compliance with Charities (Accounts and Reports) Regulation 2008 for England & Wales CIOs.
 There is no equivalent of the "accounting reference date" for companies.

-SicKids prepares accounts to a 31 March year end.
+SicKids prepares accounts to a 31 March year-end and this statement of financial activities covers the period 1 April 2018 to 31 March 2019.